 Nephrology Fellowship (Arizona)

-As a fellow at Mayo Clinic, you will work closely with highly experienced and knowledgeable faculty.
-Additional training opportunities in critical care medicine and kidney transplantation are also available at Mayo Clinic in Arizona.
+As a fellow at Mayo Clinic in Arizona, you work closely with highly experienced and well-trained academic faculty.
+Additional training opportunities in critical care medicine and kidney transplantation also are available at Mayo Clinic in Arizona.

-The Nephrology Fellowship at Mayo Clinic in Arizona fulfills the requirements for subspecialty training in nephrology as stated by the American Board of Internal Medicine and is accredited by the Liaison Committee on Graduate Medical Education.
+The Nephrology Fellowship at Mayo Clinic in Arizona fulfills the requirements for subspecialty training in nephrology as stated by the American Board of Internal Medicine and is accredited by the Liaison Committee on Medical Education.

 You will be eligible to take the American Board of Internal Medicine subspecialty examination in nephrology upon successful completion of this fellowship.